CREATING CONTENT WITH PURPOSE

 In the attract stage, your content is made of videos and blogs.
 Content is what converts the strangers to visitors; this is the stage where they download videos and information from your website.
 Content drives those visitors into leads as it what they receive in return for their e-mail addresses.
 In the close stage, content is what builds the emails that your leads are opening.
 Content is what delights the customers into promoters.
-Personalized contents helps educate them and offers them an outstanding customer service and creates promoters.
+Personalized contents help educate them and offer them an outstanding customer service and create promoters.

 So content is what fuels the inbound methodology running!

 Remarkable content is what people want to read, share and come back for more.
 In pre-Internet era the major problem was space; Limited space in magazines, billboard, but with the internet space is unlimited.
 Even though there is so much of content out there, it is very difficult to capture the attention of the people.

 Good content is about catching the attention of the people.
 If you really want to grab the attention of your prospects you will have to follow a plan.